Republic Services suspending recyclable collections to further assist with debris cleanup

 Officials say recycling will be serviced on the next service day.

 According to the office of EBR Mayor-President Sharon Weston Broome, this week marks the fourth week of winter storm debris cleanup, which is about 65% complete.
-The mayor's office said, in its release, that nn estimated 80,000 cubic yards of debris will be collected during the cleanup, which is about 50% more debris compared to Hurricane Delta cleanup.
+The mayor's office said, in its release, that an estimated 80,000 cubic yards of debris will be collected during the cleanup, which is about 50% more debris compared to Hurricane Delta cleanup.

 The City-Parish estimates cleanup will be complete by the end of March.